ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 A mod which enables Hollow Knight to act as an Archipelago client, enabling multiworld and randomization driven by the [Archipelago multigame multiworld system](https://archipelago.gg).

 ## Installing Archipelago.HollowKnight
-### Installing with Lumafly+
+### Installing with Lumafly
 1. [Download Lumafly](https://themulhima.github.io/Lumafly?download).
-2. Place Lumafly+ in a folder other than your Downloads folder and run it
+2. Place Lumafly in a folder other than your Downloads folder and run it
     * If it does not detect your HK install directory, lead Lumafly to the correct directory.
     * Also, don’t pirate the game. >:(
 3. Install and enable Archipelago.